 About the speaker: Ashwin Pingali is an active hiker and he loves playing football.
 He has 5+ years of experience in Product Management.
 Currently, he is working as a Principal Product Manager with the Amazon Business team within the replenishment and risk management space.
 Before Amazon, he worked with various brick and motor retailers and also a few startups.

-We invited Ashwin Pingali for a product talk on “what do all the best Product Managers have in common?”
+We recently invited him for a product talk on “What do all the best Product Managers have in common?”

-He started with his product journey at Amazon which he treats as a combination of product manager and project manager.
-He started within the customer service team where he launched some regional support channels for Amazon, launched the suite of procurement tools and is currently working to overhaul the working of the supply chain team.
+He started his talk by sharing his product journey at Amazon which he treats as a combination of product manager and project manager.
+Ashwin started his career at Amazon with the customer service team where he launched some regional support channels for Amazon, launched the suite of procurement tools and is currently working to overhaul the working of the supply chain team.

-He started with the very basic question ” What do Product Managers do?” explaining that a product manager either solves for a customer pain point or create a new business opportunity using various mechanisms.
-His major goal is to align team to work towards a common goalkeeping focus on customer requirements.
-He further explained this using multiple examples.
+He started with the very basic question ” What do Product Managers do?”, explaining that a product manager either solves for a customer pain point or creates a new business opportunity using various mechanisms.
+Product Manager’s major goal is to align team to work towards a common goalkeeping focus on customer requirements.
+He further explained this, using multiple examples.

-He concludes explaining how a good business document should look like, he says a good customer document should have the ability to call out the customer need and opportunity up front, call out the benefits to the organization, should be able to explain what’s the difference, how does it work, how do vendors use the features and should be able to address all the requirements clearly.
+He concluded by explaining how a good business document should look like, a good customer document should have the ability to call out the customer need and opportunity up front, call out the benefits to the organization, should be able to explain what’s the difference, how does it work, how do vendors use the features and should be able to address all the requirements clearly.